Airliner: Cabin configurations and features

 An airliner will usually have several classes of seating: first class, business class, and/or economy class (which may be referred to as coach class or tourist class, and sometimes has a separate "premium" economy section with more legroom and amenities).
 The seats in more expensive classes are wider, more comfortable, and have more amenities such as "lie flat" seats for more comfortable sleeping on long flights.
 Generally, the more expensive the class, the better the beverage and meal service.

 Domestic flights generally have a two-class configuration, usually first or business class and coach class, although many airlines instead offer all-economy seating.
 International flights generally have either a two-class configuration or a three-class configuration, depending on the airline, route and aircraft type.
 Many airliners offer movies or audio/video on demand (this is standard in first and business class on many international flights and may be available on economy).
-Cabins of any class are provided with lavatory facilities, reading lights and gaspers.
-Larger airliners may have a segregated rest compartment reserved for crew use during breaks.
+Cabins of all classes have lavatory facilities, reading lights, and air vents.
+Some larger airliners have a rest compartment reserved for crew use during breaks.